-- 3. In the administration interface, go to section Configuration \rightarrow SSL Certificates. - 4.
-Import the modified server certificate by clicking on Import \rightarrow Import New Certificate. - 5.
+- 1. In the administration interface, go to section Configuration $\rightarrow$ SSL Certificates. - 2.
+Import certificates by clicking on Import $\rightarrow$ Import Certificate of an Authority.

 Save the settings.

-If you have multiple intermediate certificates, add them one by one to the server certificate file.
+If you have multiple intermediate certificates, add them all in the same way.